 What the Law Says About Calls from Debt Collectors

-The Fair Debt Collection Practices Act (FDCPA) is the key document that safeguards your rights as a creditor.
+The Fair Debt Collection Practices Act (FDCPA) is the key document that safeguards your rights as a consumer.
 In particular, it defines which debt collection practices are legal and which aren’t.
 The sections that interest us here are the following:

 - FDCPA Section 807(8) (about collection agencies)